 While other cancers have achieved major breakthroughs in treatment, ovarian cancer continues to go unrecognised, underfunded, and misdiagnosed.

-Ovarian Cancer Action has launched a campaign to put the disease in the spotlight and keep it there, ensuring it gets the attention and research funding it deserves.
+In October 2019, Ovarian Cancer Action has launched a campaign to put the disease in the spotlight and keep it there, ensuring it gets the attention and research funding it deserves.

 Featuring a cast of girls representing the next generation, ‘I will survive’ is the biggest media campaign Ovarian Cancer Action has run since it started life more than a decade ago.
 The film features a group of girls speaking the lyrics of the famous Gloria Gaynor anthem, showing us she is determined she will survive.